DiwakarBasnet/GPU-mode/CUDA/README.md

 ### Day-08
 Today I read chapter 6 of the book, which talks about memory coalescing and thread coarsening.
 I wrote a kernel that multiplies two matrices using coarsening multiple output tiles.
 I am also continuing the exercises in this chapter.
 - [x] Matrix multiplication with coarsening multiple output tiles
+- [x] Matrix multiplication with second matrix stored in column major format

+### Day-09
+Today I learned about convolution and the filter kernels used for convolution.
+I applied basic convolition in 1D array as well as 2D matrix with and without constant memory allocation.
+Constant memory has smaller memory size compared to global memory and the elements in it remain constant throughout the process.
+- [x] Basic 1D convolution
+- [x] Basic 2D convolution
+- [x] Basic 2D convolution with constant memory allocation for filter matrix